 Previously, Jess worked for 10 years as a systems, network and security engineer in the Spanish Space Agency, where he collaborated as a security advisor with the European Space Agency, NASA, and other international organizations.

 Jess is a frequent speaker at security events, having been invited to dozens of them around the world during the last few years.
 Jess has also contributed to several books, articles, SANS courseware, the GIAC program, etc. Jess is an active security researcher in areas such as Incident Response and Computer Forensics or Honeynets.
-He is currently a SANS certified instructor.
+He is currently a SANS Principal Instructor.

 Jess holds a Masters of Science in Telecommunications Engineering from the Univ.
 Politecnica de Madrid.